 They claim that the data could be “highly profitable in the right hands”.

 Allegedly the data on the 310 Robinhood customers that includes “additional personal information” is not for sale at the present moment.

 Privacy Affairs made Robinhood aware of the sale announcement and the claim that ID cards were also exposed.

 A Robinhood spokesperson explained to Privacy Affairs that some ID cards were exposed, affecting less than 10 individuals.

-A Robinhood spokesperson told us the following via email: “As we disclosed on November 8, we experienced a data security incident and a subset of approximately 10 customers had more extensive personal information and account details revealed.
+A Robinhood spokesperson told us via email: “As we disclosed on November 8, we experienced a data security incident, and a subset of approximately 10 customers had more extensive personal information and account details.
 These more extensive account details included identification images for some of those 10 people.
 Like other financial services companies, we collect and retain identification images for some customers as part of our regulatory-required Know Your Customer checks.”

 Initially, Robinhood did not disclose the information.
 Even ID card scans were affected and then only vaguely stated that “more extensive account details” were revealed for 10 customers.

 The above indirectly confirms the authenticity of the mentioned deep web forum sale.
 The respective forum sale was the only source for the claim that ID cards were also exposed.
 So now Robinhood admitting to the ID card breach confirms the authenticity of the forum sale thread indirectly.